 Sr. No. Merchant Transactions Interbank Transactions 1.
-Represent transactions between the bank and its customers.
-Represent transactions between the bank and other banks or institutions.
-2. Transactions are initiated by the customers. (endusers).
-Transactions are initiated by the bank to cover merchant deals or acquire speculative positions.
+Represent transactions Represent transactions between the bank and its between the bank and other customers. banks or institutions.
+2. Transactions are initiated by Transactions are initiated by the customers. (end-users). the bank to cover merchant deals or acquire speculative positions.
 3. Customised deals.
 Standardised deals.
 4. Do not involve brokers.
 May or may not involve brokers.
-5. Conducted at merchant rates which are quoted to nearest 0.0025 paisa.
-Conducted at interbank rates which are quoted to nearest 0.0005 paisa.

-6. Transactions classified as per rate types: TT, Bills, TC and CN.
-Transactions classified in terms of settlements types: Cash, Tom, Spot and Forward.
-7. Represent the wholesale segment of the market and are subject to RBI rules and guidelines of the FEDAI.
+5. Conducted at merchant rates Conducted at interbank rates which are quoted to nearest which are quoted to nearest 0.0025 paisa.
+0.0005 paisa.
+6. Transactions classified as per Transactions classified in rate types: terms of settlements types: TT, Bills, TC and CN.
+Cash, Tom, Spot and Forward.
+7. Represent the retail segment Represent the wholesale of the market and are segment of the market and are governed by Exchange subject to RBI rules and Control Regulation of RBI. guidelines of the FEDAI.